 Ironically, Maj Somnath Sharma had saved the airfield not only in the afternoon, but at night too by leaving the raiders leaderless.
-So much so, that on return to Karachi, Khurshid – the leader of the raiders in that batlle – stated that he’d run into an entire Indian Brigade and ROUTED it, when it was just one company of less than 100 troops that he’d encountered!
+So much so, that on return to Karachi, Khurshid – the leader of the raiders in that battle – stated that he’d run into an entire Indian Brigade and ROUTED it, when it was just one company of less than 100 troops that he’d encountered!
 A few months later, he died, possibly of the same wound.

-Atleast now he could reconcile the Indians’ strength with his Maker
+Atleast now he could reconcile the Indians’ strength with his Maker!

 Maj Somnath’s body was recovered after three days, once the situation had stabilized.
 Disfigured beyond recognition, it was identified by the few pages of the Bhagwad Gita that he always kept in his pocket & his empty pistol holster.

 He had lived, and died by the code of the warrior.
-And claimed for himself the first Param Vir Chakra awarded by the nation.
+And claimed for himself the first Param Vir Chakra awarded by the Nation.

-(Above Link is of the story of Maj Somnath Sharma, PVC (P), telecast in the 80s in the TV series ‘Param Vir Chakra’)
+(The story of Maj Somnath Sharma, PVC (P), telecast in the 80s in the TV series ‘Param Vir Chakra’)